mspnp/aks-baseline/09-workload.md

 # Deploy the Workload (ASP.NET Core Docker web app)

 The cluster now has an [Traefik configured with a TLS certificate](./08-secret-managment-and-ingress-controller).
 The last step in the process is to deploy the workload, which will demonstrate the system's functions.

 ## Steps

 > :book: The Contoso app team is about to conclude this journey, but they need an app to test their new infrastructure.
-For this task they picked out the venerable [ASP.NET Core Docker sample web app](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp).
+For this task they've picked out the venerable [ASP.NET Core Docker sample web app](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp).

 1. Deploy the ASP.NET Core Docker sample web app